 Instructions

 - Add chicken, salsa, garlic, chili powder, cumin and salt to slow cooker.
-Cook on low for 8 hours.
+Cook on high for 4 hours or on low for 8 hours.

 - In the last half hour of cooking time, remove chicken and shred.
 Meanwhile, switch crockpot to high and add onions and peppers.
 Cook for the remaining half hour.